StavrosChatzipavlidis/Flask-based-RESTful-Riot-API-Wrapper/README.md

 pip install flask
 ```

-You can now use the `requests` and 'flask' library in your Python code to make HTTP requests and flask applications.
+You can now use the `requests` and `flask` library in your Python code to make HTTP requests and flask applications.

 ## Retrieving Summoner Data